-The United States has become more aware of the important and benefits of lake and wetlands and the management of them.
+The United States has become more aware of the importance of wetland laws as well as the benefits of management for lakes and wetlands.
 Some of the benefits include helping crops grow, property value, and help the ecosystem.
 Mostly the goods and services that are provided from lakes are for the public and have no market value.
-This is why the government created regulations and incentives of managing wetlands because they are mainly for the public.
+This is why the government created regulations and incentives for managing wetlands because they are mainly for the public.
 Here is how federal laws and agencies protect and preserve America’s wetlands.

 - Department of Defense, U.S. Army Corps of Engineers (Corps)

 - The Department of the Interior, U.S. Fish and Wildlife Service (FWS)

 - The Department of Commerce, National Oceanic and Atmospheric Administration (NOAA)

 - Department of Agriculture, Natural Resources Conservation Service (NRCS) (formerly the Soil Conservation Service)

 Each of the agencies has its own responsibilities and missions that implement wetlands protection.
 This includes: